MC1107/Titanic/Titanic/README.md

 download packages for data manipulation & visualiztion Import datasets from the associated directory.
 Also did a simple check-up on the variables and their class types.

+1.2 Data Prep/Cleaning

+replace missing data in the three variables - age, fare & embarked

 2.1

 ---

+Bugs & Questions:

+1. Based on what standrads should I choose whether to use median/mode/random sample for missing data replacement?